Azure/iot-operations-sdks/go/mqtt/README.md

 <a name="ConnectionError"></a>
 ## type [ConnectionError](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/errors.go#L69-L72>)

-ConnectionError indicates that the session client has terminated due to an issue opening the network connection to the MQTT broker.
+ConnectionError indicates that the session client has terminated due to an issue opening the network connection to the MQTT server.
 It may wrap an underlying error using Go standard error wrapping.

 ```go
 type ConnectionError struct {